 cd /apps mkdir google_connector

 3. Copy the 2 files mentioned in step 1 in to the google_connector directory created in step 2

 Google Workspace Set up

-To use Google Splice, we will require a service account, an admin email, and a certificate to use service account.
+To use the Google connector, a service account, an admin email, and a certificate to use the service account are all required.
 If these are not already set up, use the below guidelines to set these up.

 Access to Google API developer console and project- to create the service account, create necessary keys and provide domain wide delegation to service account.

 Admin email address

 The Admin users personal Drives might show up in IDHub.
 It is recommended that the admin user provided in application.properties not have any personal drive or files.

 The google admin account should not be an day to day user.